-Suede boots move in and out of the trend spotlight from year to year, which means we'll always have the style staple in our wardrobes, whether it be via itty-bitty ankle boots or ultra-high over-the-knee pairs.
+Suede boots move in and out of the trend spotlight from year to year, which means we'll always have the style staple in our wardrobes, whether it's in the form of itty-bitty ankle boots or an ultra-high over-the-knee style.
 When we spot them on our favorite street style stars, they make it look so easy to tromp around in the beautiful footwear, which is a feat in itself.
 But there's a whole other aspect of wearing suede boots rarely spoken of: how to care for them.

 Invest in a suede-cleaning brush.

-If you have some even tougher stains on your shoes, like salt, food, or wine, pour a little white vinegar on a clean cloth, and gently wipe the affected areas.
-Apply the vinegar on the stained area first and then let it dry.
+If you have some even tougher stains on your shoes, like salt, food, or wine, pour a little white vinegar on a clean cloth and gently wipe the affected areas.
+Apply the vinegar on the stained area first; then let it dry.
 Finally, rub with a suede brush to get those tough stains out.

 Brushing and wiping down the shoes sometimes won't remove all the marks.
-If you do notice any stains, get yourself a suede eraser (again, they're $7 on Amazon), and gently rub off any water, oil, or grease.
-Apply a bit of pressure as your rub and increase as needed for tougher stains.
+If you do notice any stains, get yourself a suede eraser (again, they're $8 on Amazon), and gently rub off any water, oil, or grease.
+Apply a bit of pressure as your rub, and increase as needed for tougher stains.
 If a suede eraser isn't available, you can also use a pencil eraser.
 Simple!

 Rub the surface of your shoes with a clean bath towel.

-After removing excess dirt clumps with your new, handy suede-cleaning brush, gently rub the shoes with a clean bath towel.
-No water, nothing, only a clean, soft bath towel to wipe them down and remove any unseen layers of dust, etc. Again, remember to wipe in the direction of the grain and avoid any vigorous back and forth motion.
+After removing excess dirt clumps with your handy suede-cleaning brush, gently rub the shoes with a clean, dry bath towel.
+Wipe them down and remove any unseen layers of dust, etc. Remember to wipe in the direction of the grain, and avoid any vigorous back-and-forth motions.